learn-co-students/javascript-intro-to-debugging-v-000/README.md

 ## About

 While debugging Ruby code, you probably used the [Pry gem](http://pryrepl.org/).
 JavaScript has an equivalent: the [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger).
 Also in Ruby, you may have run tests one at a time by specifying line numbers.
-Jasmine, the testing framework we use for JavaScript here at Flatiron, also allows you to run just one test at a time.
-We'll go over how to use the debugger, and how to run a single test, in the example below.
+Jasmine, the testing framework we use for JavaScript here at Flatiron School, also allows you to run just one test at a time.
+We'll go over how to use the debugger and how to run a single test in the example below.

 ## Example